rebeccatraceyt/Kryan/TESTING.md

 ## Testing

-The [W3C Markup Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) Services were used in validating each page of the project to ensure there were no syntax errors.
+The [W3C Markup Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used in validating each page of the project to ensure there were no syntax errors.

-### Client stories testing

-### Testing client stories from UX section of README.md
+### Testing User Stories from UX section of [README.md](/README.md)

-**As defined in User Experience Section**
 #### New/Potential Fans Goals:
 1. As a new fan, I want to easily navigate through the website to find the relevant content, effortlessly.

-     1. Result
+     1. The navigation bar is clearly defined and easily navigable for users to find and use.
+     2. The logo image on the top left of each page leads users back to the home page.
+     3. The footer menu is easy to use with appropriate icons for easy identification.

-2. As a new fan, I want to learn more about the artist's background in order to better understand their music and the meaning behind it.
+2. As a new fan, I want to learn more about the artist's background in order to better understand Kryan and their music.

-     1. Result
+     1. The 'Bio' page is appropriately named for users wishing to find out about Kryan.
+     2. The 'Bio' page is easily found on each page, no matter the device.
+     3. Clicking on each of the collaborations will open an accordion menu for users to learn more.

 3. As a new fan, I want to easily navigate to the artist's social links in order to keep up with the latest news and releases.

-     1. Result
+     1. The social links are located in the footer on desktop and tablet devices.
+     2. On mobile devices, the socials are located within the header menu (illustrated with the toggler button).
+     3. In each instance, each link is represented by an appropriate icon for easy identification of the social platform.

 4. As a new fan, I want to easily find links to the hosted music platform of my choice, in order to listen to Kryan.
      1. Result
 5. As a new fan, I want to be able to watch an embedded video to be able to get a snapshot of Kryan performing.